tmaringgele/streaming-package-comperator/Readme.md

 **Theory/Math** 📐:
   * ❓ After pruning, there is no guarantee that the model remains optimal.
 Implementing methods from [Sensitivity Analysis](https://ocw.ehu.eus/pluginfile.php/40934/mod_resource/content/1/4_Sensitivity.pdf) could help verify if re-solving is necessary.
   * 📦 There are alternative ways to model this use case and related scenarios.
 For example, if users set a maximum monthly or yearly budget, it could be modeled as a [Cutting Stock Problem](https://en.wikipedia.org/wiki/Cutting_stock_problem).
-  * ⚡ Use a more advanced solver like [Gurobi](https://www.gurobi.com/) or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) for faster and more efficient performance, especially for larger datasets or more complex constraints.
+  * ⚡ Use a more advanced solver like [Gurobi](https://www.gurobi.com/) or [CPLEX](https://www.ibm.com/analytics/cplex-optimizer) for faster and more efficient performance, especially for larger queries or more complex constraints.

 ## 🛠️ Local Setup